 An Environmental Green Fund Scheme has been established to create the awareness of the energy conservation in its business and operational activities.
-A 3Rs concept which is Reduce, Reuse and Recycle has also been rolled out to the entire organization to conserve the resources.
-The savings derived were rewarded to and shared among all employees and also used to aid a group of underprivileged employees.
+A 3Rs concept which is Reduce, Reuse and Recycle has also been rolled out to the entire organisation to conserve the resources.

-Workplace
+Workplace:

-Code of business conducts and ethics and anti-fraud policy were established & adopted to instill ethical values into employees.
+Code of business conducts and ethics and anti-fraud policy were established and adopted to instill ethical values into employees.
 The Code of business conducts and ethics, and anti-fraud and whistle blowing policies clearly define the Group's stand on integrity, honesty and ethical behavior and a zero tolerance to unethical business conduct.